nyreehinton/content-ops-starter/content/pages/blog/fundamental-market-misdiagnoses.md

 • Destroy resale values, as used Teslas would be exposed as far less capable than advertised.

 • Expose Tesla’s entire Supercharger network as a stopgap for failing battery longevity—frequent Supercharging is required not because of range anxiety, but because Tesla’s batteries lose usable capacity much faster than disclosed.

-5\.
-Conclusion: The Cover-Up is the Battery
+### 5. Conclusion: The Cover-Up is the Battery

 Everyone—analysts, journalists, regulators—has been looking at Tesla’s range numbers, cold-weather performance, and software updates.
 They’ve been focused on how Tesla manipulates range projections, not why it needs to do so.

-The answer is simple: Tesla’s batteries degrade at a rate the company cannot publicly acknowledge, so they manipulate odometer readings, energy efficiency metrics, and range estimates to cover for it.
+**The answer is simple: Tesla’s batteries degrade at a rate the company cannot publicly acknowledge, so they manipulate odometer readings, energy efficiency metrics, and range estimates to cover for it.**

 Until now, no one has put these pieces together.
 My work proves that: